Ifnot/ValidationParser/README.md

 # ValidationParser

-Simple Laravel 4 validation rule parser for : auto-generate forms, auto-generate documentations etc ... from a simple L4 Validation array.
+Simple Laravel validation rule parser for : auto-generate forms, auto-generate documentations etc ... from a simple Laravel Validation array.

+**Compatible with Laravel 4 and Laravel 5**

 # Installation